-At Munro & Associates, we’re always fascinated by transformative technologies—and few are as groundbreaking as what’s happening at Machina Labs.
+At Munro & Associates, we’re always fascinated by transformative technologies.
+And few are as groundbreaking as what’s happening at Machina Labs.
 Nestled in California’s manufacturing heartland, Machina is rewriting the rules of metal forming by combining robotics, artificial intelligence, and good old-fashioned craftsmanship in a way the industry has never seen.

 From custom car hoods to rocket parts and aircraft skins, Machina’s “robot craftsmen” are ushering in a new era of agile manufacturing—where high-mix, low-volume production doesn’t mean compromising on speed, precision, or cost.

-No Dies.
-No Tooling.
+No Dies, No Tooling.
 No Problem.

 Their approach doesn’t just save time—it unlocks a level of flexibility that traditional metal forming can’t match.
 Whether you’re forming stainless steel heat shields for rockets, composite molds for aerospace, or quarter-inch thick steel skid plates for trucks, Machina’s system handles it all with the same equipment.
 Different alloys, shapes, and part types—one robotic platform.